Updated: Jun 11, 2022

-For the next installment of the Pro Insight Q&A series presented by Babcock Hoops, we have Dariq Whitehead, from Newark, New Jersey:
+For the next installment of the Pro Insight Q&A series, we present Dariq Whitehead, from Newark, New Jersey:

 Dariq Whitehead: Getting to the basket and playmaking.
 I’m getting way better on defense and picking up full court.
 I’m getting way better at handling the ball too.